TECHNICAL ARCHIVES - CLI REFERENCE

 WORKFLOW COMMAND

-Primary Command: task-o-matic workflow
+Primary Command: task-o-matic workflow [options]

 The workflow command provides an interactive, step-by-step project setup and management experience.
 It guides citizens through the complete project lifecycle from initialization to task generation and splitting.
 This is your all-in-one survival kit for establishing new project bases in the wasteland.